sideos/sideos-did-method/README.md

 ### Privacy

 As sideos distingueshes private and public DIDs a general privacy decision is made at the time of creating a DID.
-Private DIDs are following the `did:key` [method](https://w3c-ccg.github.io/did-method-key/) and not discussed here.
+Private DIDs are following the `did:key` [method](https://w3c-ccg.github.io/did-method-key/) and are not discussed here.

 Public DIDs are per definition publically reachable and stored on a public ledger.
 The DID Document can be resolved by anyone w/o restrictions.
 As this is the purpose of a public DID any user or business requiring a public DID should be aware of that fact.

 The Verifiable Credentials managed by the Identity Holder of a public DID are not necessarely stored on the public ledger.
 Still, the Identity Holder should be aware that survillance may be possible tracking the DID through captured transactions.